 The first hurdle was the painful realization that someone I loved and thought loved me had actually been very different from what I had believed.
-Before I knew how my brother abused my child, he was my hero and confidant.
+Before I knew how my relative abused my child, he was my hero and confidant.
 Since I was a little girl, he had always made me feel special.
 We enjoyed long conversations about everything imaginable, and I thought I could always count on him in times of need.
-We walked through the valley of the shadow of death together when our dad died, and when my daughter was struggling in her pre-teen years, he offered to spend quality time with her.
+We walked through the valley of the shadow of death together when my dad died, and when my daughter was struggling in her pre-teen years, he offered to spend quality time with her.
 Little did I know those times would evolve into some of the worst sexual abuse imaginable.
 In fact, I would not know this until she found the courage to tell me 15 years later.
 How can a man harm his own flesh and blood that way?
-How does he betray his little sister’s trust like that?
-Who was this man I called my brother?
-He went from being a seemingly honorable guy to become a child molester.
+How could he betray my trust like that?
+This family member went from being a seemingly honorable guy to become a child molester.
 He had little regard for us or the things that mattered most to us.
 Instead, he used us for his own sick, twisted ends.
-Beginning to acknowledge to myself who my brother really was, instead of who I wanted and thought I needed him to be, was the first doorway toward healing.
+Beginning to acknowledge to myself who he had become, instead of who I wanted and thought I needed him to be, was the first doorway toward healing.

-The second hurdle was allowing myself to grieve the loss of the brother I thought I knew.
+The second hurdle was allowing myself to grieve the loss of the person I thought I knew.
 He was special to me and my experiences with him had been very significant.
-Grieving is hard to do when the facts are telling you how untrustworthy your brother really was.
+Grieving is hard to do when the facts are telling you how untrustworthy he really was.
 I felt foolish; I had been duped.
 I was ashamed to have been taken in this way.
-I knew my grief would not make sense to anyone who knew what my brother had done, yet the loss was very real.
+I knew my grief would not make sense to anyone who knew what he had done, yet the loss was very real.
 In her book, Kerri struggled with this too.
 In fact, she spent many chapters helping her readers experience her dad’s humanity before revealing the magnitude of his crimes.
-To the rest of the world, he was a serial killer; yet, he was still her dad, and they had meaningful memories just as my brother and I did.
-The members of my immediate family had no use for my brother once the abuse was disclosed, so how could I still have feelings?
-Yes, the second doorway to healing has been to allow myself to grieve the brother I thought I knew and to acknowledge that I still miss him.
+To the rest of the world, he was a serial killer; yet, he was still her dad, and they had meaningful memories just as my relative and I did.
+The members of my immediate family had no use for this relative once the abuse was disclosed, so how could I still have feelings?
+Yes, the second doorway to healing has been to allow myself to grieve the family member I thought I knew and to acknowledge that I still miss him.

 The third hurdle related to identity.
 What does it say about me if someone I thought so highly of thought so little of me?
 When your feelings are passed over in such a callous fashion, you begin to question why you mattered so little.
 Was I not worthy of his love or respect?
 Most men do not betray their families in that way!
 Was there something in me that merited such betrayal?
-That is the Devil’s lie that I wrestled with in the wake of my brother’s crime.
-I was ashamed of what he had done, and I was appalled that he did it to me and my child!
+That is the Devil’s lie that I wrestled with in the wake of my relative’s crime.
+I was ashamed of what he had done, and I was appalled that he did this to me and my child!
 After I confronted him, he turned on me with a vengeance.
 He tried to turn others against me too.
 All of this took a toll on my self-image and self-esteem.
 It was only through the doorway of healing prayer that I was able to rise above self-condemnation and embrace God’s truth that I am still deeply loved.
-Christ became the older brother that I needed in place of the one I had so painfully loss.
-As I learned to see myself through the eyes of Christ, I discovered my true identity, and I realized that the only one responsible for my brother’s sin was my brother.
+As I learned to see myself through the eyes of Christ, I discovered my true identity, and I realized that the only one responsible for my relative’s crimes was him.